krishkalai07/SchoolWork/BBUS221/Chapter10.md

 - The money multiplier =
   - Amount of money the banking system generates with each dollar of reserves
 - The higher the reserve ratio
-  - The -- the money multiplier
+  - The smaller the money multiplier
-- Money supply created by banks =
+- Money supply created by banks = Origianl deposite * 1/R

 # Money Supply at christmans
 - Suppose the public hold $500 billion in cash and deposits at the banks $500 billion.
 The reserve-deposit ratio is 0.20.
 - The banks use the $500 billion to create money:
-  - Money supply from banks =
+  - Money supply from banks = 500 * 1/0.2 = 2500
-  - Total Money supply = currency + money supply from banks =
+  - Total Money supply = currency + money supply from banks = 3000
 - As Christmas approaches, consumers reduce bank deposits by $100 billion
   - Banks have $400 b in reserves; public holds $600 b cash
-  - Money supply =
+  - Money supply = 2600
 - Reducing bank deposits reduces the money supply

 # Bank runs and the money supply